Đỗ Mậu: 1964 coup

 Disgruntled, Mậu began recruiting for a coup against Minh's MRC, sounding out exiles in Cambodia and France as well as those who had returned after the overthrow of Diệm.
-Mậu started by targeting General Nguyễn Khánh, who was moved from the II Corps in the central highlands to the I Corps in the far north of South Vietnam.
+Mậu started by targeting General Khánh, who was moved from II Corps to I Corps in the far north of South Vietnam.
 This, it was speculated, was to keep him far away from Saigon.
 This was contrary to Khánh's request for a transfer to the Mekong Delta close to Saigon.
 Khánh made no attempt to hide his anger at not being given a more important job by the MRC.
 Khánh had long been regarded as an ambitious and unscrupulous officer by his colleagues, and he had a reputation for switching sides in high-level disputes for personal gain.

 The most important link in Mậu's plan was Colonel Nguyễn Chánh Thi, the former paratroop commander who had fled to Cambodia in the wake of the failed 1960 coup attempt against Diệm.
 Mậu persuaded the junta to install Thi as Khánh's deputy in I Corps.
 He tricked the junta into doing so by reasoning that Khánh had largely been responsible for putting down the 1960 revolt and that Thi would be an ideal mechanism for keeping Khánh in check, whom they distrusted.
 Privately, Mậu predicted Thi would be a bridge between him in Saigon and Khánh in Huế.
 Mậu recruited General Trần Thiện Khiêm, who had worked with him during the November 1963 coup.
 Khiêm had assisted Diệm in putting down the 1960 plot and had since been demoted from being Chief of Staff of the ARVN to the commander of the III Corps that surrounded Saigon following Diệm's fall.
 Khiêm joined the plot and controlled the divisions surrounding the capital.
 Khiêm, Khánh and Mậu kept in touch surreptitiously on a regular basis, supplementing their forces with an assortment of Marine, Air Force and Special Forces officers.
 Mậu recruited the chief of the Civil Guard, Dương Ngọc Lắm who was under investigation by the junta for swindling military funds, and General Dương Văn Đức, who had recently returned from Paris and was an assistant to General Lê Văn Kim, the chief of the junta's general staff.

 At the time, there was innuendo that some generals in the MRC would become neutralist and stop fighting the communists, and that they were plotting with French President Charles de Gaulle, who supported such a solution in order to remove the US presence. Đức used his French experience to concoct some plausible sounding and incriminating documents for Mậu, which purported to show that some junta members were French agents.
 Some of the documents were leaked to some senior American officials.
 In January 1964, troops led by Khánh, Khiêm, and Thi overthrew the MRC in a bloodless coup.
 Khánh assumed control of a new junta, and Mậu was one three Deputy Prime Ministers, overseeing social and cultural affairs.